AdvantageIntegratedSolutions/base-js/README.md

 * "query" - typical Quickbase query string. ex: `"{3.EX.'123'}"`
 * "qid" - report or query id to load (should not be used with `query` or `qname`)
-* "clist" - a list (Period-separated string) of fields to return
+* "clist" - a list (Array or Period-separated string) of fields to return
-* "slist" - a list (Period-separated string) of fields to sort by
+* "slist" - a list (Array or Period-separated string) of fields to sort by
 * "options" - string of additional options. ex: `"num-200.skp-#{records_processed}"`

 ```javascript